If you’re using Instagram to promote your brand, then it’s important to get your posts in front of as many people as possible.

 In other words, post the type of content that your followers want to see.

 When you do that, you’re almost guaranteed to get engagements.
-And when that happens, you can expect the Instagram algorithm to prioritize your post to the top of people’s feeds.
+And when that happens, you can expect the Instagram to prioritize your post to the top of people’s feeds.

 But how can you tell what type of content people will like?
 You can look at the history of your own posts.